 The output is zero.
 When we declare a numeric variable it is given a default value of zero.

-Conclusion of Tutorial One
+Conclusion of the VBA Tutorial Part One

 Congratulations on finishing tutorial one.
 If you have completed the activities and the quiz then you will have learned some important concepts that will stand to you as you work with VBA.